juntylpro1/secure-enterprise/access-project.md

 Projects are controlled by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
 As an administrator on a project, you can grant users access to view and edit projects, approve changes, and deploy or destroy configuration resources.
 {: shortdesc}

-## Actions and roles for the project service
+## Actions and roles for the {{site.data.keyword.cloud_notm}} Projects service
 {: #service-access-projects}

-The following list includes the actions that users can take when they are assigned a specific role on the project service.
+The following list includes the actions that users can take when they are assigned a specific role on the {{site.data.keyword.cloud_notm}} Projects service.
 Review the following information to make sure that you are assigning the correct level of access to your users.

 | Role | Definition |Project Permissions |
 |-------------|---------------------|---------------------|